Staying ahead of search: selecting the right agency for your needs

 Just one year ago the Competition and Markets Authority proposed reforms that mandate all FTSE350 companies tender their audit services every ten years; and in April 2014, this reform was also passed by the European Parliament.
 The new rules also require Public Interest Entities (PIEs) to change auditor every 20 years.

-As 2014 draws to a close, many of you may already be in the midst of planning your procurement function for the year ahead, and deciding how your team will be shaped in 2015.
+As we enter the new year, many of you may already be in the midst of planning your procurement function for the year ahead, and deciding how your team will be shaped in 2015.
 What will they achieve?
 What challenges will they face?
 And what will be expected of them?

 Professional Services: what are we paying for, exactly?